Skip to content

 Hobbies

-• Outdoor activities such as hiking and nature trail exploration.
+• Outdoor activities such as hiking and exploring nature trails

 Extracurricular activities examples for a CV